World Heritage Photos

 Castles and Town Walls of King Edward in Gwynedd: The natural harbour of the historic town of Caernarfon, Caernarfon Castle in the background.
 Caernarfon Castle is one of the most famous castles of Wales and considered one of the greatest castles of the medieval period.
 Caernarfon Castle was Inscribed on the UNESCO World Heritage List in 1986.

-2. Caernarfon Castle - Castles and Town Walls of King Edward in Gwynedd: The back of the King's Gate of Caernarfon Castle, viewed from the castle walls.
+3. Caernarfon Castle - Castles and Town Walls of King Edward in Gwynedd: The rear of the King's Gate of Caernarfon Castle, viewed from the castle walls.
 The...

-Castles and Town Walls of King Edward in Gwynedd: The back of the King's Gate of Caernarfon Castle, viewed from the castle walls.
+Castles and Town Walls of King Edward in Gwynedd: The rear of the King's Gate of Caernarfon Castle, viewed from the castle walls.
 The King's Gate is the main entrance to Caernarfon Castle.
-The gate has three storeys and was built in the period 1296 -1326.
-Caernarfon Castle was built by the English King Edward I, he gained control over Wales 1283.
+The gate has three storeys and was built between 1296 and 1326, but was never completed.
+Caernarfon Castle was built by the English King Edward I; he gained control over Wales in 1283.

-3. Caernarfon Castle - Castles and Town Walls of King Edward in Gwynedd: The back of the Queens Gate of Caernarfon Castle, viewed from the courtyard of Caernarfon...
+4. Caernarfon Castle - Castles and Town Walls of King Edward in Gwynedd: The rear of the Queen's Gate of Caernarfon Castle, viewed from the...

-Castles and Town Walls of King Edward in Gwynedd: The back of the Queens Gate of Caernarfon Castle, viewed from the courtyard of Caernarfon Castle.
-Caernarfon Castle was founded by King Edward I of England.
-His first son was invested as the first English Prince of Wales, the later King Edward II of England.
+Castles and Town Walls of King Edward in Gwynedd: The rear of the Queen's Gate of Caernarfon Castle, viewed from the courtyard of the castle.
+Caernarfon Castle was founded by King Edward I of England; here his fourth son was born in 1284.
+After his three elder brothers died at an early age, he was invested as the first English Prince of Wales in 1301; he later became King Edward II of England.

-4. Caernarfon Castle - Castles and Town Walls of King Edward in Gwynedd: The Eagle Tower of Caernarfon Castle and the Caernarfon town walls.
-The town walls of Caernarfon...
+9. Caernarfon Castle - Castles and Town Walls of King Edward in Gwynedd: The Eagle Tower of Caernarfon Castle is integrated into the Caernarfon town walls.
+The town...

-Castles and Town Walls of King Edward in Gwynedd: The Eagle Tower of Caernarfon Castle and the Caernarfon town walls.
-The town walls of Caernarfon were completed in 1285 and join the walls of Caernarfon Castle.
-The Eagle Tower was built from 1283 to 1317, the tower is about 30 metres high and was also accessible from the river.
+Castles and Town Walls of King Edward in Gwynedd: The Eagle Tower of Caernarfon Castle is integrated into the Caernarfon town walls.
+The town walls were largely completed in 1285 and join the walls of Caernarfon Castle; they formed a complete defensive wall around the town of Caernarfon.
+The Eagle Tower itself was built between 1283 and 1317; he tower stands about 30 metres high and was originally accessible from the river via a basement water gate.

 The town walls of Caernarfon join the walls of Caernarfon Castle.
 Caernarfon Castle is located in the former principality of Gwynedd in North Wales.
 Caernarfon is situated on the southern bank of the Menai Strait facing Anglesey Island.
 Caernarfon Castle and the town walls are part of the UNESCO World Heritage: Castles and Town Walls of King Edward in Gwynedd.